-5.1.
-Chairperson duties include:

-- Chair monthly meetings of the Executive Committee. - Chair Special General Meetings and Annual General Meetings (AGM). - Be responsible for all committee members and ensure that they keep him/her informed of matters under their control.

-- Monitor affiliated clubs and ensure that club meetings are held at least four (4) times per year. - Chair Manager's meetings on competition days (Manager's meetings are for competition specific information). - In the case of tied vote, shall have the casting vote. - Ensure preparations are made for Centre Registration and Centre Competition days. - Enforce Codes of Behaviour. - Co-ordinate Orange Book for publishing. - Represent the Centre at Association meetings as required. - Provide updated information to the Centre Website as required. - Advertise the activities of the Centre throughout the local community. - Organise promotional activities for the Centre. - Keep sponsors informed. - Keep Life Members informed. - Council Liaison as required. - Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.
+- 5.1.
+Chairperson duties include: - Chair meetings of the Executive and Non-Executive Committee. - Chair Special General Meetings and Annual General Meetings (AGM). - Provide reports for all meetings. - Be responsible for all committee members and ensure that they keep him/her informed of matters under their control. - Monitor affiliated clubs and ensure that club meetings are held at least four (4) times per year. - Ensure preparations are made for Centre Registration and Centre Competition days. - Enforce Codes of Behaviour. - Co-ordinate Orange Book for publishing. - Act as Centre delegate at Association Conference, meetings, or functions as required. - Provide updated information to the Centre Website as required. - Advertise the activities of the Centre throughout the local community. - Organise promotional activities for the Centre.

+- Keep sponsors informed.

+- Keep Life Members informed.

+- Council Liaison as required.

+- Submit a written report to the Secretary for inclusion in the Annual Report of the Centre.